 What Happens on Sunday

 Our regular Sunday Worship, Children's Religious Education & Nursery care begin at 9:30 am early September to mid-May.
 A second worship begins at 11:15.
-There is no Religious Education classes during second service, but nursery care is available for children 5 and under all year round.
-Youth groups meet in the evening 6:00 - 8:30 pm.
+There are no Religious Education classes during second service, but nursery care is available for children 5 and under all year round.
+Youth groups meet on Sunday mornings during the church year at 10:45.
 Check our calendar for the single 10 am late spring/summer service schedule.

 What is a typical Sunday church service like?